mikedzikowski/FalconSensorCloudFormationTemplateTerraform/README.md

 This repository provides Terraform configurations to deploy an ECS cluster using Bottlerocket OS and the CrowdStrike Falcon sensor.
 It transforms the official CrowdStrike AWS CloudFormation template into a comprehensive Terraform solution.

+> This implementation is based on the official [CrowdStrike Falcon Sensor CloudFormation Template](https://github.com/CrowdStrike/aws-cloudformation-falcon-sensor-ecs) repository.

 ## Solution Overview

 ### Architecture Components